neel04/my-website/content/projects/ASURA/index.md

 ![Block level norm unsharing](asura_block_ln.drawio.svg#full "Pre-`LN` is still standard, i.e., unique for each block but implicitly shared across every iteration.")

 In our sweeps, we didn't notice major performance improvements.
-However, for larger runs, it helped tremendously in avoiding exploding gradients and alleviating loss spikes.
+However, for larger runs, it reduced exploding gradients and loss spikes.

 ![Loss curve for a 350M UT](./loss_curve_350M_x3_transparent.svg#light "Sample loss curve for a ~`1B` (350M * 3 iters) `ASURA`")